kacasey8/mtg-project/README.md

 - google_vision.py reads an image and gets information about it and stores the result to 'cached.txt' so we don't have to keep executing google_vision.py
 - cached.txt holds the result of the google_vision.py function.
 Currently it holds the result of processing the 'Sailboat-sunset.jpg'
 - Sailboat-sunset.jpg is a test file for image processing
-- parser.py reads the results from cached.txt into a slightly more managable format
+- cache_parser.py reads the results from cached.txt into a slightly more managable format
-- dominant_color.py could be useful for figuring out the dominant color(s).
-It generates RBG values similar to what the google_vision api does

 ### Card Generation
 - main.py triggers the parser to get the cached image processing results, then feeds that to the card generator
+- main_with_google_vision.py triggers google_vision.py to get image processing results and then feeds that into main.py
 - card_generator.py generates everything about the card from the image info.

 ### Scraping
 - scrap_deckbrew_for_card_with_flavor.py scraps https://deckbrew.com/api/.
-This is useful because the api only returns 100 cards at a time.
-I'm using all the modern cards as a training set for the neural network.
+This script is useful because the api only returns 100 cards at a time.
+I'm using all the legacy cards as a training set for the neural network.
-- modern_cards.json is a json file for all modern cards
+- legacy_cards.json is a json file for all legacy cards

-- legacy_cards.json ^
-- standard_cards.json ^
+### Data files
+- large_final_sample.cards are 31,858 cards generated from mtg-rnn that was trained from all cards in legacy for a few days
+- large_final_sample_readable.cards are those same 31,858 but after running mtgencode/decode.py on it
+- legacy_flavor.txt is a placeholder for all legacy flavor textx currently in use.
+Later we will use generated flavor text instead.